d3b4g/leonids/_posts/Powershell_logging.md

 #### Monitoring PowerShell in the Enterprise

 Powershell is an extremely powerful scripting and administration language that is baked right into Windows, this make an attractive target for attackers.
 Over the years powerShell is increasingly being used as an offensive tool for attacks by threat actors.
 There are a number of powershell-base offensive tools used by security professionals, including Empire, PowerSploit, PSAttack and Nishang.

-In PowerShell version 5.1 Microsoft implemented several security features.
+Over the years microsoft implemented several security features into PowerShell, to over come the attacks againsts powershell.In PowerShell version 5.1 Microsoft implemented several security features.

 + AMSI (Antimalware Integration)
 + JEA
 + System-wide transcription